 That’s the power of a real estate syndication or fund—you earn steady cash flow, and receive a one-time profit when the property is sold or refinanced!

 Investor tip: Don’t just pay attention to the headline numbers.
-Check the return structure and when you will receive payouts.
-A deal with a high IRR but delayed distributions might not suit your cash flow needs.
+Check the return structure and the timeline for payouts.
+A deal with a high IRR but delayed distributions may not meet your cash-flow needs.

 Risks to Be Aware Of With Real Estate Syndications